Ministry of Magic: Judicial system and corruption

 In the books and films, the wizarding courts have displayed at times, a marked lack of interest in evidence for or against a suspect.
 All of the accused are given trials, as in the case of Buckbeak.
 In Order of the Phoenix, the Ministry is shown to be quite prepared to decree and enforce draconian laws without notice.
 At times, the Ministry can also seem uninterested in solving serious problems, choosing instead, to ignore or cover up bad news.
 In Harry Potter and the Chamber of Secrets, Fudge takes a long time to respond to the attacks on Hogwarts; and even then is sure that Rubeus Hagrid is causing the trouble rather than someone else.
-In the fourth and fifth instalments, Fudge refuses to believe that Lord Voldemort has returned, despite mounting evidence.
-The Ministry even mounts a campaign to damage Harry Potter's credibility, an effort fuelled in part by Fudge's fear that Albus Dumbledore wants to forcibly remove him from his position.
+In the fourth and fifth installments, Fudge refuses to believe that Lord Voldemort has returned, despite mounting evidence.
+The Ministry even mounts a campaign to damage Harry Potter's credibility, an effort fueled in part by Fudge's fear that Albus Dumbledore wants to forcibly remove him from his position.
 Eventually, the Ministry is forced to acknowledge the emergency and act on it.
 Fudge is subsequently removed from office for incompetence and replaced by Rufus Scrimgeour.

 Departments

 Department of Magical Law Enforcement

 The Department of Magical Law Enforcement is a combination of police and justice facilities.
 It is located on the second level of the Ministry of Magic.
 Bartemius Crouch once headed the department, prior to the first book.
 At the beginning of the series, it is headed by Amelia Bones, who is replaced by Pius Thicknesse after Voldemort murders her.
 Thicknesse is replaced by Corban Yaxley after Voldemort has Thicknesse appointed the puppet Minister for his regime.
 By the events of Harry Potter and the Cursed Child, Harry Potter has become its head.

-According to Rowling, this is the department that Hermione joins, after the events of the seventh book, transferring from the Department for the Regulation and Control of Magical Creatures, where she began her post-Hogwarts career.
+According to Rowling, this is the department that Hermione joins, after the events of the seventh book, transferring from the Department for the Regulation and Control of Magical Creatures, where she began her post-Hogwarts career, later to become Minister for Magic.

 Auror Office

-The Ministry employs Aurors to pursue and apprehend Dark wizards.
-A potential recruit also has to pass "a series of character and aptitude tests."
-Nymphadora Tonks mentions that the program's courses of study include "Concealment and Disguise" and "Stealth and Tracking," and that the training is hard to pass with high marks.